How to use Weave with PII data

 await model.predict(entry["text"])

-In addition to anonymizing PII, we can add an extra layer of security by encrypting our data using the cryptography library's Fernet symmetric encryption.
+In addition to anonymizing PII, you can add an extra layer of security by encrypting your data using the cryptography library's Fernet symmetric encryption.
 This approach ensures that even if the anonymized data is intercepted, it remains unreadable without the encryption key.

 import os